amirongit/notecode/elasticsearchInAction.md

     }
     ```
 - fields are boosted by being written like `<field>^<boost>`
-- fetches documents having tokens of values of one of "fields" fields matching "query"
 ## Compound Queries
-- used to combine multiple compund or [leaf](#leaf-queries) queries
+- used to combine multiple compund or [leaf](#leaf-queries-1) queries
 - clauses are usually joined using logical operators & conditions
 - offer complex functionalities suchs as custom scoring, boosting & negating logic
 ### The Boolean Query
+- fetches documents who pass clauses
 - bool query object
     ```
     {